Rihand Dam: Environmental Impact

-As the Indian government’s primary concern has been to foster growth, it has often chosen the most expedient route to achieve its goals, at the expense of the environment.
+As the Indian government's primary concern has been to foster growth, it has often chosen the most expedient route to achieve its goals, at the expense of the environment.
 The construction of the Rihand Dam was only the beginning of industrialization in the Singrauli region.
-As state and private entities have continued to develop the region, pollution has increased, threatening the environment and wellbeing of residents, while taking valuable farmland.
+As state and private entities have continued to develop the region, pollution has increased, threatening the environment and well-being of residents, while taking valuable farmland.
 Pollution from industry has harmed the health of local residents, as well.
-Fluoride contamination in the dam’s reservoir water pollutes groundwater, consequently affecting drinking water and agriculture.
+Fluoride contamination in the dam's reservoir water pollutes groundwater, consequently affecting drinking water and agriculture.
 Researchers estimate that more than 60 million people from 17 states deal with the effects of dental, skeletal, or non-skeletal fluorosis, a chronic condition caused by excessive intake of fluorine compounds, marked by mottling of the teeth and, if severe, calcification of the ligaments.
-While some fluoride contamination may be caused by natural processes, human activities such as coal and mineral mining and the operation of thermal power plants have led to increased pollution.
+While some fluoride contamination may be caused by natural processes, human activities such as coal and mineral mining, and the operation of thermal power plants have led to increased pollution.
 Coupled with increased demands for water, more residents are consequently forced to drink this contaminated water.

 Despite the ramifications of this industry, the Indian government has often willfully ignored the consequences.
 On January 13, 2010, the Ministry of Environment and Forests halted all mining in the region until environmental concerns were addressed.
-Indian officials from the Central Pollution Control Board and researchers from the Indian Institute of Technology found the area to be “critically polluted,” but mining was allowed to continue in July 2011.
+Indian officials from the Central Pollution Control Board and researchers from the Indian Institute of Technology found the area to be "critically polluted", but mining was allowed to continue in July 2011.
 This tension between immediate growth and environmental safeguards continues, as Indian authorities continue to push for more money (energy production and economic growth), ignoring the concerns of local governments and the lives of these people.